 or make a new one if a divorce takes place.

-If you are thinking about divorce and have questions about the divorce
+thinking about divorce and have questions about your healthcare proxy,

 FREE 1 HOUR CONSULTATIONS are